 There are hundreds of to-do list tools out there, but some of them are just plain better than others.
 To help you separate the really solid ones from the rest, we've curated a list of 10 of the best to-do list tools below, including short descriptions to help you determine which may be right for you.

-Wunderlist is such a powerful productivity tool that Microsoft bought it earlier this year, Apple named it App of the Year in 2013, and The Verge named it best to-do list app in 2014.
+This app is such a powerful productivity tool that Microsoft bought it in 2015, The Verge named it best to-do list app the year before, and Apple named it App of the Year the year before that.
 And unless you want features like unlimited task delegation and file uploads, the free version offers just about everything you'll likely need.

-In a nutshell, this tool lets you create to-do lists you can then share with friends, family, or coworkers -- who will have editing capabilities of their own.
-And the UX doesn't get messy, even when both people are working on a list at the same time.
-For example, I use Wunderlist to share a grocery list with my roommate.
-Sometimes, we'll go to the grocery store together and tackle the list simultaneously -- and it's actually fun to check things off and watch her check things off at the same time.
+In a nutshell, Wunderlist lets you create to-do lists you can then share with friends, family, or coworkers -- who will have editing capabilities of their own.
+And the user experience (UX) doesn't get messy, even when both people are working on a list at the same time.
+When I use Wunderlist to share a grocery list with my roommate, for example, we'll sometimes go to the grocery store together and tackle the list simultaneously.
+And it's actually fun to check things off and watch her check things off at the same time.

 Finally, it's sleekly designed and very user-friendly.
 Adding and checking off list items is simple and intuitive, as is adding and checking off sub-tasks, adding a due date, adding any reminders you may want, and so on.